-Cambodia is a country with long history.
-Its rich of cultures portray itself in many different forms including classical dance.
-Each Cambodian classical dance has deep meaning and performed in soft but strong manner.
+Cambodia is a country with a long history.
+Its rich cultures portray itself in many different forms including dance.
+Dance in Cambodia consists of Khmer Classical Dance (Royal Ballet of Cambodia or Robam Preah Reach Trop), Folk dance, and Popular dance (Social dance).
+Moreover, each Khmer Classical Dance has deep meaning and is performed in a soft but strong manner.

 There are many classical dance forms in Cambodia, of which a highly stylized art form was once confined mainly to the courts of the royal palace and performed mainly by females.
 Known formally in Khmer as Robam Apsara, the dancers of this classical form are often referred to as Apsara dancers.
 Apsara Dance is one of many dances in the Khmer Classical Dance.
 This dance invented in the mid-20th Century by the Royal Ballet of Cambodia, under the patronage of Queen Sisowat Kosamak.
 This dance form was first introduced to foreign countries and best known during the 1960s as the Khmer Royal Ballet.
 The first royal ballerina was Princess Norodom Sihanuk.